-What has been found by my constituent and brought to wider attention by the All-Party Parliamentary Group (APPG) on Medical Cannabis under Prescription is the restrictiveness of the Panel’s terms of reference, as well as the difficulty getting applications submitted due to of clinicians’ concerns around perceived liabilities.
+What has been found by my constituent and brought to wider attention by the All-Party Parliamentary Group (APPG) on Medical Cannabis under Prescription is the restrictiveness of the Panel’s terms of reference, as well as the difficulty getting applications submitted due to clinicians’ concerns around perceived liabilities.
 Of course, there can be no short-cuts when prescribing any medicines, let alone ones as unfamiliar to the UK healthcare sector as CDMPs, which is why normal procedures must be observed and safety standards met before any decisions taken.
 This, however, offers scant comfort to those like my constituent and her son who live in daily uncertainty and for whom time is of the essence.

 The APPG recently wrote to the Home and Health Secretaries to state its concerns and request a meeting in which to identify possible solutions.
 As a Minister, I was unable to be a co-signatory of these letters, nevertheless, I was more than happy to have made my own representations in support of the views they expressed and of which I am sympathetic.
-Striking the balance between maintaining patient safety and the desire to access much-need medicines as soon as possible will be difficult but the potentially life-changing affects CDMPs could have on a patient and their long-suffering family is too valuable a prize to deter us from trying.
+Striking the balance between maintaining patient safety and the desire to access much-need medicines as soon as possible will be difficult but the potentially life-changing affects CDMPs could have on a patient and their long-suffering family is too valuable a prize for us to be deterred from trying.
 It is my sincere hope that this concerted pressure from myself and others sees the Home Office and Department of Health take a closer look at the Expert Panel’s application process and implement the necessary tweaks which will allow patients and families smooth access to CDMPs before long.

 You can read the latest Government guidance on this subject here and my letters to the Home Secretary and Minister for Policing below.